Axxana’s Phoenix solutions mitigate the risks associated with cloud-based disaster recovery so you can take full advantage of cloud services.

 Cloud-based disaster recovery is often a good option, but what happens once disaster strikes?
-Can your cloud services provider (CSP) really meet its service level agreements for recovery time?
+Can your cloud services provider (CSP) really meet its service level agreements for recovery time and application availability?
 What happens if synchronous replication becomes unavailable during a regional disaster?
 How much data loss is allowed in the service level you’ve chosen?

 Although cloud-based disaster recovery can enhance protection and reduce operational costs, the disadvantages associated with traditional synchronous and asynchronous replication models still exist.

 Phoenix supports the full range of cloud services models—including private, public, and hybrid clouds—while providing capabilities that are difficult, if not impossible, to achieve with cloud services alone.
-These capabilities include zero data loss at any distance, near-zero recovery time, and significantly lower latency.
+These capabilities include continuous application availability at any distance and significantly lower latency.

 Whether you’re relying on cloud services for disaster recovery only, or offloading all IT operations to a cloud services provider, Axxana changes the game.

 Zero data loss and full consistency across applications means you can return to normal operations faster, reducing the risk of lost revenue, productivity, or customers.